bogdan/blog/_posts/2012-02-30-javascript-ajax-submit-form-validation.markdown

 * No additional controller action - just modify existing one

-## Let's do it
+## From Assumptions to Coding

-Change the controller to return json instead of HTML:
+As we agreed before controller should return JSON instead of HTML:

 {% highlight diff %}
  class UsersController < ApplicationController